croweigibson/Exploratory-Data-Analysis/README.md

 ## Introduction

 This report presents a comprehensive exploratory data analysis of a website traffic dataset.
 The aim is to clean, explore, and visualise the data to uncover actionable insights.
-This project is currently being undertaken as part of my HNG internship, utilising Python libraries such as `pandas`, `matplotlib`, and `seaborn`.
+This project is currently being undertaken as part of my HNG internship, utilising Python for data analysis.
+For the complete analysis, refer to the full Jupyter Notebook: [EDA.ipynb](./EDA.ipynb).

+## Data Source

+The dataset, `website_dataset.csv`, contains website traffic-related information, including page views, session duration, bounce rate, traffic sources, time on page, previous visits, and conversion rate.
+It was provided as a case study for applying data cleaning, standardisation, and optimisation techniques.

+Using the `data.shape` function, it was discovered that the dataset contains **2000 rows** and **7 columns**, providing a comprehensive set of website traffic data for analysis.

+## Tools

+- **Jupyter Notebook**: Used as the primary environment for writing and executing code.
+- **Python**: The primary language for data manipulation.
+- **Pandas**: For data loading, exploration, and cleaning.
+- **Matplotlib (plt)**: For data visualisation, helping to analyse and display patterns.
+- **Seaborn**: Used for advanced data visualisation and statistical plotting.

 ## Dataset Overview